GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel-list/chat-channel-list-vc.md

 #### Parameters

-  - indexPath: IndexPath of given cell to fetch the content of it.
+  - `indexPath`: IndexPath of given cell to fetch the content of it.

 ### `moreButtonPressedForCell(at:)`